 Johns Hopkins University has become the first university partner of the NATO Innovation Hub, a community of experts that work together to tackle “NATO challenges and design solutions,” according to the Innovation Hub’s website.
 NATO will work directly with the Center for Leadership Education on the Innovation for Defense, or ID4, initiative.

-The CLE has piloted this partnership in two courses this semester: Clark Scholars Design Challenge, a 1-credit course for students in the A. James Clark Scholars Program, and Computer Science Innovation and Entrepreneurship, a cross-disciplinary course offered in conjunction with the Computer Science department.
+The CLE has piloted this partnership in two courses during the fall 2019 semester: Clark Scholars Design Challenge, a 1-credit course for students in the A. James Clark Scholars Program, and Computer Science Innovation and Entrepreneurship, a cross-disciplinary course offered in conjunction with the Department of Computer Science.

 JHU’s The Hub recently published an article about the partnership.
 In it, current sophomore Sean Glaister, a Clark Scholar, discusses the impact of the partnership on students in the class: